sakosy/arch_katas_2021/README.md

 Users: Hundreds, separated by distinct geographic zones.
 Additionally, different clusters of customers frequently consolidate around similar dietary requirements.
-A focus on ensuring that entire offering is accommodating to low income, poverty, and homeless.
+Shouldfocus on ensuring that entire offering is accommodating to low income, poverty, and homeless.

-FFamily should provide functionality of Customer Relationship Management system (CRM) and Customer Data Profile system (CDP).
+FFamily should provide the Customer Relationship Management system (CRM) and Customer Data Profile system (CDP).
 Also it should provide the ability to get Data-Driven decisions and analytics.

 The desired solution from the functional perspective: